 Yeah, right.
 There’s also no such thing as dying, just underliving.

-8.Squatting everyday vs. Squatting to the max every day (you can actually squat every day)
+8.Squatting every day vs. Squatting to the max every day

-10.I think the Western periodization method is still the best OVERALL way to train
+10.I think that Western periodization is still the best overall way to train.

 What’s Western periodization?

 In short, you do every major lift once a week for 1-2 work sets.
 You progress in a linear fashion from high to low reps over the course of 8-12 weeks by adding weight to your work sets.
 You reach a realistic PR (personal record) and then drop the weight back to something higher than your previous starting weight.
 Then, you build back up again to a new PR.

 The main benefits of this approach are:

 1.Almost guaranteed PRs if you set realistic goals corresponding to your abilities.